 Talk about jamming with Les Paul.
 That had to be a thrill.

 Last summer, I was in New York and saw Les Paul.
-And he invited me up onstage.
-And we jammed, and I did my crazy rock stuff, and then I did some country stuff.
+He invited me onstage and we jammed; I did my crazy rock stuff, then some country stuff.
 I was so nervous, it was just him with a stand-up bass and a piano player; you wouldn’t have been able to hide behind the drums or anything, you know?
 But I put out this country stuff and he seemed to be truly into it.
 He invited me to play at his Christmas show, and I was so blown away.
 That experience was the one single thing that ultimately inspired me to get this record finished and out.

 Now I wanna try and make one each year for as long as I can, as long as people will allow me to make them.
 And each is going to be crazier then the other.
 I’m already three songs into the new one.